 Within our radio broadcasting and Reach Media segments, the Company recognizes revenue for broadcast advertising at a point in time when a commercial spot runs.
 The revenue is reported net of agency and outside sales representative commissions.
 Agency and outside sales representative commissions are calculated based on a stated percentage applied to gross billing.
-Generally, clients remit the gross billing amount to the agency or outside sales representative remits the gross billing, less their commission, to the Company.
+Generally, clients remit the gross billing amount to the agency or outside sales representative, and the agency or outside sales representative remits the gross billing, less their commission, to the Company.